AGSQ11/TamperMonkeyScripts/IP Address Lookup Tool.readme.md

 3. Choose from:
    - "Query bgp.he.net" to look up the IP on Hurricane Electric's BGP Toolkit
    - "Query RIPEDb" to search the IP in the RIPE Database
-   - "Query RaDB" to look up the IP in the Routing Assets Database
+   - "Query RADb" to look up the IP in the Routing Assets Database
 4. The lookup will open in a new tab

 ## Supported Formats